jvs-dev/LearnGami-Backend/README.md

 The `render.yaml` file contains the deployment configuration:
 - Automatic installation of dependencies
-- Prisma client generation and database migration on startup
+- Prisma client generation and database migration on startup using `prisma migrate deploy` for production
 - Dynamic port assignment via `process.env.PORT`

 Important considerations: